malte-j/portfolio/content/projects/doorlock/index.md

 featured: true
 ---

-During my abitur I was active in the computer club of my highschool and created a Web App to allow students to open the door to our computer room using their smartphone.
-It featured access control, auditing and user management.
-It ran on a Raspberry Pi connected to the door, which had an electronic buzzer.
+During my abitur I was active in the computer club of my highschool and created a web app to allow students to open the door to our computer room through an electric door opener using their smartphone.
+It ran on a Raspberry Pi and featured access control, auditing and user management.